CY83R-3X71NC710N/CY83R-3X71NC710N/README.md

 ---

+### Experience

+**Chief Hacking Officer (Intern)** | **Maze3 Studios LLC** | *July 2025 – Present*
+* Guiding development teams in implementing security-first principles for new video game titles.
+* Researching and deploying robust security protections for game infrastructure and company websites.
+* Serving as the subject matter expert on offensive security and threat modeling for a small, agile team.

+---

 ### Key Achievements & Recognition

-* **NSA Codebreaker Challenge (2023-2024):** Placed #72 out of 450+ competing institutions.
-Competing solo, I surpassed hundreds of multi-person university teams, reaching Level 7 in just 10 days of the four-month national competition.
+* **NSA Codebreaker Challenge (2023-2024)**
+    * Placed #72 out of 450+ competing institutions, competing solo against multi-person university teams to finish in the top 16% nationally.
-* **GIAC Advisory Board Member:** Recognized as a top scorer on SANS certification exams, invited to join this elite community of security professionals.
+    * Reached Level 7 of the national challenge within the first 10 days of the four-month competition, securing the #1 rank on the institutional leaderboard.
+    * Pioneered the high school's first-ever participation in the collegiate-level program through direct outreach and approval from the NSA.

+* **Cyberstart America National Competition (2022–2024)**
-* **National Cyber Scholar with Honors (2022-2024):** Achieved maximum points in the Cyberstart America competition across all program years, consistently placing in the top 1% of tens of thousands of participants and earning $12,000 in scholarships.
+    * Recognized as a **National Cyber Scholar with Honors** for three consecutive years.
+    * Consistently placed in the **top 1% of tens of thousands of participants** by achieving the maximum possible points across all program years.
+    * Earned **$12,000 in scholarships** for exceptional performance.

+* **GIAC Advisory Board**
+    * Invited to join this elite guidance community as a recognized top scorer on SANS/GIAC certification exams.

+* **FBI Teen/Youth Engagement and Mentorship (TEAM) Program**
+    * Selected for the competitive federal program, receiving mentorship from Bureau personnel.

+---

+### Education & Certifications

+* **Certifications:**
+    * GIAC Security Essentials (GSEC)
-* **SANS Certifications:** GSEC (GIAC Security Essentials), GFACT (GIAC Foundational Cybersecurity Technologies).
+    * GIAC Foundational Cybersecurity Technologies (GFACT)

+* **Academic Honors & Awards:**
+    * AP Scholar
+    * Recognized as one of the only dual-award recipients (Business & Computer Science) in a graduating class of ~1,000 students.
-* **GitHub Developer Program Member:** Verified member of GitHub's professional developer community.
+    * Verified Member of the GitHub Developer Program.

 ---